CodeStitchOfficial/Beginner-Astro-v4-Starter-Kit/README.md

 ## Overview

 The intermediate starter kits build off the beginner kits, mainly by including a pre-configured <a href="https://www.astro.build">Astro</a> environment, which allows for repeated components, centralized data and greater room to scale as your clients grow.
-On top of this, a blog has been provided through
-<a href="https://decapcms.org/">Decap CMS</a> to allow your clients to manage their content on their own.
-This can easily be adapted to anything which requires
-changing content, such as menus, job listing boards, portfolios and much more.

 An example website has also been provided, with easy substitution of website sections possible through the use of <a href="https://codestitch.app/">CodeStitch's vanilla component library</a>.
 This kit aims to get any project off the ground in as little time as possible, with deployment being possible in as little as two minutes - including CMS hosting.

+This kit ships the following packages:
+* [Astro Icon](https://www.astroicon.dev/) - Astro Icon is a straightforward icon system for the Astro framework.
+* [Autoprefixer](https://www.npmjs.com/package/autoprefixer) - PostCSS plugin to parse CSS and add vendor prefixes to CSS rules using values from Can I Use.
+It is recommended by Google and used in Twitter and Alibaba.
+* [LESS](https://www.npmjs.com/package/less) - Less makes a few convenient additions to the CSS language, but you can also simply write standard CSS if you wish.

 <a name="prerequisites"></a>